-The fall of 2019 marked one year since six tornadoes swept through the Capital region, leaving over 174,000 customers without power.
-After reflecting on this time of crisis, we wanted to encourage everyone to learn from the past and become more prepared for the future, no matter what season.
+In the fall of 2018, six tornadoes swept through the Capital region, leaving over 174,000 customers without power.
+Reflecting on this time of crisis, we wanted to encourage everyone to learn from the past and become more prepared for the future, no matter what season.

 To make it simple, we’ve created an easy checklist to follow for assembling a well-stocked emergency kit.

 When creating an emergency kit, it is good to be mindful of portability.
 Storing your items in the appropriate container is more important that you may realize.
 In some situations, you may need to evacuate or be confined to a smaller section of your home, so try and build an emergency kit that is easy to move and is all in one place.
 To do so, use a large plastic tub (Bonus: get one with wheels to keep your items dry and for ease of transport).
 Or if you have any old suitcases lying around, you can save money by using those instead.

 Once you decide on a container, browse through the supply list below and begin by checking off the items that you already have.
 You’d be surprised at how much of the list you might already have lying around your home.
 Gather it all together and organize into the appropriate categories.
 After doing so, head to the nearest dollar store or hardware store to begin your shopping.

 - Cash – Include small bills and coins.